 MIM Synchronization Interface

 Let’s start by examining the MIM Synchronization graphical interface and describing some of the tools and options available.
 Launching the Synchronization Service program will show an interface divided into five primary tools: Operations, Management Agents, Metaverse Designer, Metaverse Search, and Joiner.
+The basic features of these tools follow:

 The Operations tool provides connection status, details of new objects, object deletions, changes, errors, and internal MIM actions like projections, provisions, and joins.